therealhalonen/PhishSticks/notes/ollikainen/notes.md

 The first step on this weeks task was to perform reconnaissance on previous work done on the subject. [therealhalonen](https://github.com/therealhalonen/) had [a preliminary keylogger demo](/payloads/keylogger/keylogger) that was edited from the work of [https://mohamedaezzat.github.io/posts/keylogger/](https://mohamedaezzat.github.io/posts/keylogger/).
 It uses python as its code language and a python library [pynput](https://pypi.org/project/pynput/) for keylogging.
 We'll probably put this version on the backburner, since there is a more interesting potential source:

-[Don't Trust That USB](https://terokarvinen.com/2021/dont-trust-that-usb/) briefly covers [Team Sharap's (in Finnish)](https://teamsharap.wordpress.com/) project, where the group built a BadUSB keyboard that utilised (edited) [keylogger code written by Attiny85](https://github.com/MTK911/Attiny85/tree/master/payloads/KeyLogger).
+[Don't Trust That USB](https://terokarvinen.com/2021/dont-trust-that-usb/) briefly covers [Team Sharap's (in Finnish)](https://teamsharap.wordpress.com/) project, where the group built a BadUSB keyboard that utilised (edited) [keylogger code written by MTK911 (Muhammad Talha Khan)](https://github.com/MTK911/Attiny85/tree/master/payloads/KeyLogger).
 This seems like a good place to start, since the original code was actually written for a Digispark.
 Potential issues that arose with the DigiNut-project that we can improve upon:

   * Bypassing Windows Defender
   * Actually sending the file to a remote location (using target computer?
 LoRa?)